COMP SCAMS: BEWARE OF THESE ‘RED FLAGS’

 9. Elusiveness.
 The allegedly disabled employee is hard to reach.

 10. Instability.
-The claimant changes physicians, addresses, or jobs frequently
+The claimant changes physicians, addresses, or jobs frequently.

 If one of your workers files a claim that has some of these warning signs, be sure to let us know.
-We’ll work with you and your Workers Comp carrier to check it out.

 Need insurance for You, Your Family or Your Business?